-(1) The common stock outstanding as shown includes shares of common stock to be issued in this offering and the concurrent private placement and excludes: (i) up to shares of our common stock issuable upon the exercise by the underwriters of their over-allotment option; (ii) shares of our common stock issuable upon the exchange of LTIP units to be granted to our executive officers and directors and to certain employees of our Manager and Freedom Mortgage who provide services to us upon completion of this offering pursuant to our 2013 Equity Incentive Plan; and (iii) a maximum of shares of our common stock reserved for future issuance pursuant to our 2013 Equity Incentive Plan.
+(1) The common stock outstanding as shown includes shares of common stock to be issued in this offering and the concurrent private placement and excludes:

+(i) up to shares of our common stock issuable upon the exercise by the underwriters of their over-allotment option; (ii) shares of our common stock issuable upon the exchange of LTIP units, a special class of partnership interest in our operating partnership, to be granted to our executive officers and directors and to certain employees of our Manager and Freedom Mortgage who provide services to us upon completion of this offering pursuant to our 2013 Equity Incentive Plan; and (iii) a maximum of shares of our common stock reserved for future issuance pursuant to our 2013 Equity Incentive Plan.
+The number of shares of common stock outstanding after this offering and the concurrent private placement does not include the 1,000 shares of common stock issued to Mr. Middleman in connection with our initial capitalization.
+We will repurchase these shares from Mr. Middleman at the closing of this offering for \$1,000.